Bear River Migratory Bird Refuge

 Fishing the Bear River and the canals is a great way to split your time in the summer and fall months.
 Carp, bullhead, and catfish are the most commonly caught fish inside the refuge.
 Get a current copy of hunting and fishing regulations at the Education Center.

-Losing count of just how many different bird species you saw in one day.
-Getting up and out early in the morning or heading out around sunset will up your sightings.
+Why visit Bear River Migratory Bird Refuge?
+It's all about losing count of just how many different bird species you saw in one day; it's about getting up and out early in the morning or heading out around sunset to increase your sightings.

 Birders will especially love this spot with its wide variety of feathered friends.
 But, you don’t have to be a bird enthusiast to have a wonderful time pointing out the different species living on the refuge — it can be helpful to bring a bird identification book.
 If birds aren’t your thing, you can still enjoy by grabbing a fishing rod and heading out for some time on the river or simply taking in the view of the Great Salt Lake and the Wasatch Mountains to the east.